cloudflare/cloudflare-docs/content/r2/data-access/public-buckets.md

 ## Enable managed public access for your bucket

-Enabling managed public access for your bucket will make the content of your bucket available to the Internet through a subdomain on the Cloudflare managed http://r2.dev domain.
+Enabling managed public access for your bucket will make the content of your bucket available to the Internet through a `r2.dev` Cloudflare subdomain.
 To enable public access for your buckets:

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com) > select your account > **R2**.